grig23/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/ui-configure/t-psdk-android-2.7-ui-pause-play-implement.md

 ---
 description: You can add pause and play buttons to pause or play your video.
-seo-description: You can add pause and play buttons to pause or play your video.
-seo-title: Play and pause a video
 title: Play and pause a video
-uuid: 66fefead-7f1d-46ed-a23e-381f25697978
 ---

 # Play and pause a video {#play-and-pause-a-video}